 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Self-service capabilities eliminate the traditional processes associated with IT resource provisioning.
-Users can access a public or private cloud, review current cloud instances or create new ones, monitor utilization and costs and adjust resource allocations.
+Users can access a public or private cloud, review current cloud computing instances or create new ones, monitor utilization and costs, and adjust resource allocations.
 With reporting, users can track cloud budgets and reduce or delete unused instances to cut operating expenses.

-In a private cloud environment, organizations can ensure their infrastructure is working properly and offer a basis for tasks such as workload balancing and capacity planning.
+In a private cloud environment, organizations can ensure their infrastructure works properly and offer a basis for tasks such as workload balancing and capacity planning.
 In public clouds, performance metrics for latency or downtime help ensure compliance with public cloud provider service-level agreements (SLAs).

-The success of any cloud strategy depends on the proper use of tools and automation, but a competent IT staff is also crucial.
+The success of any cloud management strategy depends on the proper use of tools and automation, but a competent IT staff is also crucial.
 Although administrators don't handle cloud provisioning or related tasks, a business still needs cloud expertise to codify its policies into workflows.
-This requires an IT staff with knowledge of cloud tools and the business' cloud management goals.
+This requires an IT staff with knowledge of cloud tools and the business's cloud management goals.
 To deploy a private or hybrid cloud, enterprises must invest in IT training or hire new staff.

 Although IT doesn't run the cloud, it runs the tools that run the cloud.
 For example, tools can easily perform cloud workload balancing without any manual intervention from IT, but IT must set the performance thresholds and migration rules used to govern that process.